WISPBill/WISPBill-Web-App/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within WISPBill post it has an issue
+If you discover a security vulnerability within WISPBill post it as an issue

 ## License